For staff: Roehampton programmes

 Students and staff have access to two library services.

-For any queries regarding QA or Roehampton libraries, please contact QA's partnership liaison librarian: Cara Clarke
+For any queries regarding QA or Roehampton libraries, please contact QA's partnership liaison librarian: Algirdas Kraunaitis

 The University of Roehampton limits access to its subscriptions according to the publishers' licence permissions.
-Only the resources in LibGuides should be promoted to our students:
+Only the resources in the LibGuide should be recommended to QAHE-based students.

 Note: the LibGuide for business programmes has resources relevant to the BSc Computing Technologies as well, e.g. the Business Sources Premier database.

 QAHE students can visit and study at the main university library.
 However, books can only be borrowed from the QAHE Libraries.

 Address to share: https://library.qahighereducation.com/roehampton